chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ## Is Chainguard FedRAMP certified?

-The enterprise repo that you mirror requires FedRAMP but we do not since we're outside the boundary.
+You will need to ingest Chainguard Images into an image repository within your FedRAMP boundary.
+Your repo requires FedRAMP but Chainguard does not since we're outside the boundary.
 Please reach out if you need more details.